Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 the internal ear-, nose-, tongue-, body-, and mind-sense-spheres.

-`Because of the six sense-spheres: contact', what is contact?
+‘With the six sense spheres as condition: contact’, what is contact?

 There is a group of six contacts: eye-contact,